africanbushman/africanbushman.github.io/README.md

 * A computer.
 * Internet access.
+* A web browser to view the live github pages site.
+* Install Git on you computer if you want to clone it and have a working understanding of Git and Github, To make your clone process an easy and pleasant one.

 For the best viewing experience please use a laptop or desktop and if possible using the chrome browser for the best experience possible.